sf105/sttp-book/_chapters/chapter5.md

 ```
 Note that there exists a lot of test suites that achieve $$100\%$$ line coverage, this is just an example.

-You should not have more or less than 3 tests.
+You should have 3 tests.
 At least one test is needed to cover lines 4 and 5 (`removeNullInListTest` in this case).
 This test will also cover lines 1-3.